sergeynordicresults/sergeynordicresults.github.io/china.md

 Conclusion - it does not matter which country is the strongest, it only matters how soon we will have this device

-war slows progress + putin started the war first = putin - bastard, die
+war slows progress + putin started the war first = putin is bastard

-Therefore: help putin == help japanese people during NanJing and unit 731 experiments on humans
+China helps putin (trades with rissia while all other countries sanctioned russia to FORCE russian people to make a revolution) after Bucha massacre == help japanese killers after NanJing and 'Unit 731 experiments on humans'.

+History is cyclical.

-Therefore: Xi Jinping is an idiot
+Therefore: Xi Jinping is an idiot.

-I was in China: China has big houses and in Guangzhou all motorcycles are electric (the air is more clean than in Bangkok, therefore king of Thailand is idiot and dictator).
-But maybe China could be even better use the historical chance (all countries have moved their fabrics to China).
-Maybe Xi Jinping is bad planner. because "allow YouTube => you will have access to biggest ideas in the universe => better science"

-all films of china are about "we should be secretive and prepare for future war with usa, bc before we were not prepared and 8 countries have raped us => we want to restore pride (frase from one Chinese film about plane pilots)".
-Think about this: Europe was so developed bc Europe has rivers (information flow was faster), africa is underdeveloped bc africa didnt have rivers, maybe africa should too start a war with everyone to "restore pride"

 _______